PRELIMINARY NOTE ABOUT THE ANNULMENT OF BANKRUPTCY ORDERS

 This may occur, for example, if a creditor obtains an order for substituted service at an address where the individual no longer resides – but service at that address becomes legally effective.
 Further, writing a letter to the Court explaining why an individual cannot attend a bankruptcy hearing is almost invariably ignored by the Court and bankruptcy orders are often made in such circumstances.
 Bankruptcy can have the extremely unfortunate consequence of affecting the worldwide assets of an individual.

-A bankruptcy order will be made if the amount claimed is in excess of the bankruptcy limit (currently £5,000).
+A bankruptcy order will be made if the amount claimed is over the bankruptcy limit (currently £5,000).
 The order will affect the whole of the worldwide assets of the individual.
-Accordingly if the bankruptcy order is only for £5,000 and an individual’s assets are several million pounds, the bankruptcy will still result in the whole of the individual’s assets vesting initially into the Official Receiver and subsequently into the name of any appointed private Trustee in Bankruptcy.
+Accordingly, if the bankruptcy order is only for £5,000 and an individual’s assets are several million pounds, the bankruptcy will still result in the whole of the individual’s assets vesting initially into the Official Receiver and subsequently into the name of any appointed private Trustee in Bankruptcy.
 (If a private Trustee has been appointed then this will considerably increase the amount of the bankruptcy expenses.
 The fees of the Official Receiver, who is appointed initially, will usually be relatively modest by comparison.)

 It is common for bankruptcy to be pursued following a judgment entered in default.
 The Bankruptcy Judge will not normally overturn such judgment.
 In such cases, if an individual wishes to contest the bankruptcy, he/she must apply to set aside the judgment in the County Court.